Vehicle History:

 for elegance and superb styling for sheer technical perfection it is in a

 class of its own.
-A thoroughbred in appearance, a tiger in performance, the
+A thoroughbred in appearance, a tiger in performance,

-personality of its fortunate owner. - Mercedes-Benz.
+reflects the unique personality of its fortunate owner. - Mercedes-Benz.

-Although Mercedes-Benzs S-Class saloons - first seen at the Frankfurt Auto
+Although Mercedes-Benzs S-Class saloons - first seen at the Frankfurt

-Show in 1965 - used the so-called �New Generation� bodyshell, the Coup� and
+Auto Show in 1965 - used the so-called �New Generation�

-Cabriolet kept the timelessly elegant coachwork that had debuted back in
+bodyshell, the Coup� and Cabriolet kept the timelessly elegant

-1959 on the 220SE and, as befitted top-of-the-range luxury models, came
+coachwork that had debuted back in 1959 on the 220SE and, as befitted

-equipped with air conditioning, electric windows and stereo radio as
+electric windows and stereo radio as standard.
+The 300SE employed a

-standard.
-The 300SE employed a fuel-injected version of Mercedes-Benz�s
+fuel-injected version of Mercedes-Benz�s new, overhead-camshaft,

-new, overhead-camshaft, seven-bearing �six� displacing 2,996cc and
+seven-bearing �six� displacing 2,996cc and developing

-developing 170bhp (DIN) at 5,400rpm.
-There was a choice of four-speed
+170bhp (DIN) at 5,400rpm.
+There was a choice of four-speed manual or

-manual or automatic transmissions, while the rear suspension featured
+automatic transmissions, while the rear suspension featured

 Mercedes-Benz�s hydro-pneumatic self-levelling system.
-Thus equipped, the
+Thus

-300SE was good for 120mph, with 60mph reachable in 12 seconds.
-When the
+equipped, the 300SE was good for 120mph, with 60mph reachable in 12

-280SE 3.5 ceased production in 1971, its passing marked the end of this
+seconds.
+When the 280SE 3.5 ceased production in 1971, its passing marked

-long-established body style.
-Today all examples of these classic Coup�s and
+the end of this long-established body style.
+Today all examples of these

-Cabriolets are highly sought after.
+classic Coup�s and Cabriolets are highly sought after.

 The vendor advises us that this right-hand drive 300SE Convertible is